Awareness: Peripheral awareness

-Peripheral awareness refers to the human ability to process information regarding all five senses at the periphery of attention, such as acknowledging the distant sounds of people outside while sitting indoors and concentrating on a specific task, such as reading.
+Peripheral awareness is the human ability to process information regarding all five senses at the periphery of attention, such as acknowledging the distant sounds of people outside while sitting indoors and concentrating on a specific task, such as reading.
+Another definition is awareness of "mental contents that are on the fringe of focal awareness".
+Awareness systems are communication systems designed to help remotely connected groups of individuals to maintain peripheral awareness of one another.
 Peripheral vision is defined as the perception of visual stimuli at or near the edge of the field of vision.

-This type of awareness allows one to be prepared to respond to unexpected events.
+Peripheral awareness allows one to be prepared to respond to unexpected events.
 For example, when walking down a busy street while talking to a friend, peripheral awareness will allow for alertness to potential hazards such as cars or pedestrians coming into proximity that may not have been noticed otherwise.